- Home

 - Why are mortgage rates rising after interest rates were cut?

-Homebuyers and those looking to remortgage might have heaved a sigh of relief following November’s base rate cut, but might now be wondering why fixed mortgage rates have ticked up rather than down.
+Homebuyers and those looking to remortgage might have heaved a sigh of relief last August when the base rate was cut, but may now be wondering why fixed mortgage rates have ticked up rather than down.

-Barclays and Natwest are among the latest lenders who’ve announced increases to their fixed mortgage rates in recent days, following similar changes made by Santander, HSBC, Nationwide and TSB.
+Nationwide and Natwest are among the latest lenders who’ve announced increases to their fixed mortgage rates in recent days, with similar changes made by Santander, HSBC, and Virgin Money.

-So why are fixed mortgage rates rising when interest rates have fallen?
+So why are fixed mortgage rates rising when interest rates fell in the summer?
 Here, we explain why fixed deals are going up, and what you can do to keep your mortgage costs down.

 What’s pushing fixed mortgage rates up?